carolynjonesconway/riotpeek/README.md

 ===========
 Learn more about the developer: www.linkedin.com/in/carolynjoneslee/

 Are you friends with a League of Legends player?
 Have you ever tried to contact them and realized it was hopeless--they were in game?
 RiotPeek was designed to make it easy to find out if your friend (or your favorite pro player) is currently in a LoL game.
+This project is a work in progress, and is evolving every day!

 ## Usage
 ### Text Message Commands